SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Our System SR-LIO

 \subsection{Overview}

-Fig. \ref{fig2} illustrates the framework of our SR-LIO which consists of four main modules: cloud processing, IMU processing, initialization and LIO-optimization.
-The cloud processing module down-samples the 10\,Hz input sweep, then segments and reconstructs the 10\,Hz down-sampled sweep to obtain the reconstructed sweep at 30\,Hz.
-The IMU processing module pre-integrates IMU measurements at the same frequency of the reconstructed sweeps (e.g., 30\,Hz), and meanwhile calculates the initial state of the current time.
-Then it obtains the pre-integration and motion prior which correspond to the reconstructed sweep one by one.
-The initialization module is used to estimate some state parameters such as gravitational acceleration, accelerometer bias, gyroscope bias, and initial velocity.
-We provide two initialization schemes (motion initialization and static initialization), where the motion initialization is for handheld devices and the static initialization is for vehicle-mounted devices.
-The LIO-optimization module performs multi-segment LIO-optimization at 30\,Hz to solve all the state variables during the period of a reconstructed sweep.
+Fig. \ref{fig2} illustrates the framework of our SR-LIO which consists of four main modules: cloud processing, static initialization, iEKF based state estimation and map update.
+The cloud processing module down-samples the 10 Hz input sweep, then segments and reconstructs the 10 Hz down-sampled sweep to obtain a reconstructed sweep at 20 Hz.
+The static initialization module utilizes the IMU measurements to estimate some state parameters such as gravitational acceleration, accelerometer bias, gyroscope bias, and initial velocity.
+The iEKF based state estimation module perform state estimation in real time, where the frequency of state update is equal to the frequency of reconstructed sweep.
 Finally, we add the point clouds to the map and delete the point clouds that are far away.
-It is noteworthy that if the time interval since the last map update is less than 100ms, we do not update the map to prevent the same point clouds being added to the map repeatedly.
+For map management, we utilized the Hash voxel map, which is the same as CT-ICP \cite{dellenbach2022ct}.